 - Papers must not exceed 4000 words.

-- Citations must follow Turabian (Chicago) style, with footnotes and a bibliography.
+- Citations must follow The Chicago Manual of Style, 16th Edition, with footnotes and a bibliography.

 - Submissions should be in Microsoft Word (.doc or .docx) or Rich Text (.rtf) format.